-18 In some cases, the number of downloads is small relative to the number of contributors.
+&lt;sup>19 In some cases, the number of downloads is small relative to the number of contributors.
 In such cases, the number of downloads may be affected by the fact that developers may need to download the code of the project when working on the project.
-When we restrict our analysis to projects with more than 200 downloads, and a download/contributor ratio of at least 10/1 (so that the number of downloads is at least an order of magnitude larger than the number of developers), our results remain qualitatively unchanged; hence, our results are robust to the possibility of developer downloads.
-See Section 4.
+When we restrict our analysis to projects with more than 200 downloads, and a download/contributor ratio of at least ten-to-one (so that the number of downloads is at least an order of magnitude larger than the number of developers), our results remain qualitatively unchanged: hence our results are robust to the possibility of 'developer' downloads.
+See section 4.4.1.